joshtynjala/actionscript-3.0-developers-guide/appendixes/how-to-use-actionscript-examples.md

 </div>

-To copy files to a web server and run the example in the device’s browser, do the following:
+To copy files to a web server and run the example in the device's browser, do the following:

 <div>